krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

 **The logical structures reveal the logical relationships between data elements**.
 In arrays and linked lists, data are arranged in a specific sequence, demonstrating the linear relationship between data; while in trees, data are arranged hierarchically from the top down, showing the derived relationship between "ancestors" and "descendants"; and graphs are composed of nodes and edges, reflecting the intricate network relationship.

-As shown in the Figure 3-1 , logical structures can be divided into two major categories: "linear" and "non-linear".
+As shown in Figure 3-1, logical structures can be divided into two major categories: "linear" and "non-linear".
 Linear structures are more intuitive, indicating data is arranged linearly in logical relationships; non-linear structures, conversely, are arranged non-linearly.

 - **Linear data structures**: Arrays, Linked Lists, Stacks, Queues, Hash Tables.
 - **Non-linear data structures**: Trees, Heaps, Graphs, Hash Tables.